Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Introduction

 Continuum-based models, such as elastic-plastic \cite{coon1974modeling}, viscous--plastic \cite{hibler1979dynamic,shen1987role}, elastic--viscous--plastic \cite{hunke1997elastic}, and Maxwell-type rheological models \cite{dansereau2016maxwell}, have been developed for simulating the large-scale behavior of compact ice packs (for ice sheets and glaciers, we refer to, e.g., \cite{nye1959motion}).
-However, the continuum assumption can break down in both large and small scales in the MIZ or other areas \cite{weiss2017linking}, where collisions, heterogeneity, and anisotropic deformation fields produce granular-like behavior that cannot be adequately represented by homogenized constitutive laws.
-These limitations have motivated the development of particle-based (discrete element) approaches \cite{hopkins2004discrete, lindsay2004new, wilchinsky2006modelling, de2024modelling, damsgaard2018application, manucharyan2022subzero, bateson2025simulating}, which explicitly represent sea ice as a collection of rigid bodies and naturally capture processes such as collisions, ridging, rafting, and fracture patterns.
-In earlier model developments, Gudkovich \textit{et al.} \cite{gudkovich1963} studied the dynamics of an individual floe in 1963, based on the observations of Nansen \cite{nansen1902norwegian} in 1902, and developed a model to describe the speed and direction of drift depended on floe size and shape.
-Future directions for sea ice modelling are also discussed here \cite{hunke2010sea,blockley2020future,golden2020modeling} for further discussions on sea ice modelling.
+However, the continuum assumption can break down in both large and small scales in the MIZ or other areas \cite{weiss2017linking}, where collisions, heterogeneity, and anisotropic deformation fields produce granular-like behavior that cannot be adequately represented by homogenized constitutive laws \cite{marquart2025wice}.
+These limitations have motivated the development of particle-based (discrete element) approaches \cite{hopkins2004discrete, lindsay2004new, wilchinsky2006modelling, de2024modelling, damsgaard2018application, manucharyan2022subzero, bateson2025simulating}, which model sea ice as a collection of rigid bodies and capture processes such as collisions, ridging, rafting, and fracture patterns.
+In earlier model developments, Gudkovich \textit{et al.} \cite{gudkovich1963} studied the dynamics of an individual floe in 1963, based on the observations of Nansen \cite{nansen1902norwegian} in 1902, and developed a model to describe the speed and direction of drift that depended on floe size and shape.
+We refer to \cite{hunke2010sea,blockley2020future,golden2020modeling} for further discussions on sea ice modelling.